yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/intro.md

 :::

 :::info
 Maximum of 500 data entries are displayed at the UI level.
-To view the full dataset, you can download it.
+To view the full table, you can download it.
 :::